arbitraryexecution/forta-bot-templates/src/admin-events/SETUP.md

 ```

 The name of the JSON formatted file containing the ABI needs to have the same path as the value provided for
-the `abiFile` key in the `agent-config.json` file.
-This will allow the agent to load the ABI correctly and
+the `abiFile` key in the `bot-config.json` file.
+This will allow the bot to load the ABI correctly and
 parse transaction logs for events.

 ## Appendix